10 Essential Roles of Nurses in Disaster Management

 The Ebola outbreak, primarily in West Africa between 2014 and 2016, was one of the deadliest virus epidemics in recent history.
 Local healthcare systems were overwhelmed in countries like Sierra Leone, Liberia, and Guinea.
 However, nurses from within these countries and around the world stepped forward to combat the crisis.

-Working in high-risk environments wearing restrictive personal protective equipment in high temperatures, nurses provided care and educated communities about transmission prevention.
+Working in high-risk environments wearing restrictive PPE in high temperatures, nurses provided care and educated communities about transmission prevention.
 Their pivotal role cannot be understated; nurses were instrumental in containment strategies, contact tracing, and community engagement that ultimately controlled the epidemic.

 Key Role Of Nurse In Disaster Management